 5 Things to Do With Teens in OKC This Month

 When it comes to spending quality family time with teens and tweens, it can be more challenging to find fun activities that older kids will love.
 Thankfully, Oklahoma City has plenty of activities and events to keep them entertained.
-We've hand-picked the best events to keep your older kids busy all month long.
-Oklahoma City has something special for everyone this July!
+We've hand-picked the best events to keep your older kids having fun all month long.
+Oklahoma City has something special for everyone!

 Here are our top 5 picks for things to do with teens & tweens this month:

 Red Dirt Roots at the MAC at Mitch Park (2733 Marilyn Williams Dr, Edmond) features field trips to museums, homesteads and historical sites.
 Lunch will be included for some of the trips.
 Transporation is included as well.
 Preregister.
 For ages 10 - 17.
 Prices vary.
 9 a.m.

 FREE Geeks in the Wild at the Metropolitan Library System (various locations) features Features a fandom-rich, hands-on program presented by Science Museum Oklahoma with activities based on pop culture obsessions including Harry Potter, Marvel, DC, Star Wars, Doctor Who and more.
 Preregister.
 For ages 12 & up.
 See website for times and locations.

 deadCENTER Film Festival in Oklahoma City (various locations) features short films, documentaries, comedies, scary monster movies and some of the best independent films from around the world.
 Plus, you might just see a movie star or two.
 See website for a full list of films and show times.

 Dive-In Movies at The Station Aquatic Center (700 S Broadway Ave, Moore) features a pool-side screening of “The Meg.” $5.
 8:30 - 11 p.m.